20 Best Calf Exercises For Mass and Strength

 How To Do

-1. Stand up straight with your feet facing forward and placed hip-width apart.
+1. Stand up straight with your feet facing forward and hip-width apart.

 3. Raise your heels by pressing the balls of your feet into the ground.

-4. You should move your body upwards until you’re stood on your toes.
+4. You should raise your body until you are on your toes.

-5. Hold this position and then slowly lower your heels back to the ground.
+6. Slowly lower your heels back towards the ground.

 Tips